je-santos/MPLBM-UT/README.rst

 ================================================================================
-Multiphase LBM for Porous Media using the Palabos library
+Multiphase LBM for Permeable Media using the Palabos library
 ================================================================================

 This workflow can be used for calculation of capillary pressure curves, relative permeability, tortuosity, and the percolation pathway of grain packs/image slices